chex-ian/chex-ian/README.md

 ### Hi there 👋

-I am a Sophmore studyinh Computer Science at the University of Illinois at Chicago
+I am a Sophmore studying Computer Science at the University of Illinois at Chicago